The story so far

 The linking of human development and environmental sustainability for the whole planet in the Sustainable Development Goals is another.

-Action is essential, however, given the nature of our economic systems that have promoted a growth paradigm over sustainable human development; the benefits of which are only realised by about 20% of the humans on the planet (and a lot less benefits to the plants, animals and non-human planetary occupants).
+Action is essential, however, given the nature of our economic systems that have promoted a growth paradigm over sustainable human development; the benefits of which are only realised by about 20% of the humans on the planet (and a lot fewer benefits to the plants, animals and non-human planetary occupants).

 Perhaps now is the time to abandon the glass-half-full or glass-half-empty thinking on the future of humanity and look for a different size glass – one that is designed to achieve a sustainable future.